MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/separated-solutions.md

 **Dependency information**

-The Dual-write party and global address book solutions depend on the following three packages.
-Therefore, you should install these packages before you install the Dual-write party and global address book solutions package.
+The dual-write party and global address book solutions depend on the following three packages.
+Therefore, you should install these packages before you install the dual-write party and global address book solutions package.

 - Dual-write Application Core package
 - Dual-write Finance package